 How long will paint last?

-The shelf life of water-based paint is 10 years, and oil-based paint can last 15 years.
-All paint cans come with an expiration date so you know when you need to dispose of unused paint.
+The shelf life of water-based paint is 10 years and oil-based paint can last 15 years.
+All paint cans come with an expiration date printed on the can so you know when you need to dispose of unused paint.
 The best way to optimize the shelf life is through proper paint storage.

 What does ABOP stand for, and why is it relevant to recycling?

 ABOP stands for antifreeze, batteries, oil and paint, four products that are hazardous in a landfill but fully recyclable.
 They also represent the most common forms of consumer household hazardous waste.
-Many communities will set up special collection events for these products, especially in California.
+Many communities operate special collection events for these products.

 How is water-based paint recycled?